-- Academic Performance
+- · Academic Performance

-- Failure to meet course outcomes.
+- · Failure to meet course outcomes.

-- Professional Performance (inappropriate or unsatisfactory profession performance).
-Examples
+- Professional Performance (inappropriate or unsatisfactory professional performance).

-include, but are not limited to:
+Examples include, but are not limited to:

 - Unsafe practices

-- o Late work
+- Late work

-- o Tardiness or absence from lab/clinical
+- Tardiness or absence from lab/clinical

 - Violations of the Dress Code Policy

 - Conduct (violations of the Bellin College Student Foundational Behaviors or Code of Conduct).
 Examples include, but are not limited to:

-- o Student Behaviors
+- Student Behaviors

 - Violations of the Dress Code Policy

-- o Unethical or Illegal Behavior
+- Unethical or Illegal Behavior

-- o Unprofessional Communication/Behavior
+- Unprofessional Communication/ Behavior

 - Repeated Infractions of College Policies